2024 American League Division Series: Game 3

 Giancarlo Stanton drove in two of the Yankees' three runs in Game 3.

 This was the first postseason game in Kansas City since Game 2 of the 2015 World Series.
 Seth Lugo started for the Royals while Clarke Schmidt started for the Yankees.
-In the top of the fourth, Giancarlo Stanton hit an RBI double off Seth Lugo to score Juan Soto, putting the Yankees on the board 1–0.
+In the top of the fourth, Giancarlo Stanton hit an RBI double off Lugo to score Juan Soto, putting the Yankees on the board 1–0.
 In the top of the fifth, Soto hit a sacrifice fly, scoring Anthony Volpe to extend the Yankees' lead to 2–0.
 In the bottom of the fifth, Kyle Isbel hit an RBI double, followed by an RBI triple from Michael Massey to tie the game at 2–2.
 In the top of the eighth, Stanton hit a home run off Kris Bubic to put the Yankees back in the lead at 3–2.
 Luke Weaver closed the game with a five-out save preserving a one-run lead as the Yankees took a 2–1 series lead.